 In fact, you might consider your website your hardest working employee.
 It’s on the job 24 hours a day, 7 days a week, 365 days a year.
 Why wouldn’t you invest in a tool that welcomes new clients and sets expectations—and appointments—helping you convert window shoppers to paying customers?

 When connected in all the crucial ways to your online audiences, websites are lead-generating machines.
 Ads and email campaigns send people directly to your site; your database can be linked to your site and mined for targeted marketing strategies, and your live chat or digital points of contact create another lifeline for clients.

 Your website is the nucleus of your Internet intake strategy, and it must generate leads – in the form of phone calls, contact forms, live chats, or even social follows.

 Once people get to your law firm’s website, either through a search or through a digital ad campaign, they need enough well organized and clearly presented information to make an educated decision about whether or not your firm can help their specific situation.

 Your website is a concentrated storehouse of real-time information—firm facts, brand boasts, actionable intelligence, video assets, news, linked reviews, and more.
 It’s where people will go, and perhaps return, to learn more or to contact you.

 It’s Your Thought Leadership Platform

 For the set of potential clients, partners or other interested parties who want to dig deeper or validate your legal expertise, your website is a platform for demonstrating thought leadership and positioning your firm as a knowledgeable go-to resource.

 By leveraging your website—and your brand—as an intelligence tool, you build a reputation as a trusted source and industry thought leader.
-And if you don’t invest in your website in the beginning, you’ll lose out on an untold number of potential high value cases.
+And if you don’t invest in your website, you’ll lose out on an untold number of potentially high-value cases.